-Share Repurchase Programs More than Offset Plan Dilution Our share repurchase programs have more than compensated for the impact of stock option and restricted stock unit issuances and dilution related to the 2012 Plan.
+Five Year Share Repurchase Program Impact on Dilution .
+Our share repurchase programs have more than compensated for the impact of stock option and restricted stock unit issuances and dilution related to the 2012 Plan.
 We have maintained a robust share repurchase program over the past five years and have been opportunistic buyers of a significant number of shares of our common stock.
-Our shareholders understand the power of share repurchase programs as a valuable tool to mitigate dilution.
+Our shareholders understand the power of share repurchase programs as a valuable tool to drive shareholder returns and mitigate dilution.
 Our share repurchases have supported not only a return of capital to shareholders but also a complete offset to any shareholder dilution related to our equity awards over this time period.
-As shown below, over the past five years we have significantly increased our share repurchase activity, while maintaining a strong balance sheet and more than offsetting the dilutive effect of our equity awards granted during that time.
+As shown below, over the past five years we completed substantial share repurchases which more than offset the dilutive effect of our equity awards granted during that time.

-In 2022, the Company has continued to repurchase shares pursuant to its share repurchase program and has once again repurchased more shares than it awarded through equity grants during the year.
+In 2022, the Company has continued to repurchase shares pursuant to its share repurchase program and has once again repurchased substantially more shares than it awarded through equity grants during the year.